 Care of lung cancer patients was also delayed when appointments and treatment programmes were cancelled.
 ‘These patients were not treated adequately due to extensive devotion of many physicians to Covid-19 patients,’ Hofman pointed out.
 ‘Staff members from pathology laboratories were reoriented to work in emergency clinical departments to take part in different activities against Covid-19.’
 This resulted in a decrease in molecular analysis in lung cancer during the different waves of the pandemic, particularly in the molecular pathology analyses for genomic alteration assessment in lung cancer.

-There was also a lower number of patients being included in clinical trials and Professor Hofman highlighted challenges and issues surrounding the use for translational research of human samples obtained during the Covid-19 pandemic from lung cancer patients.
+There was also a lower number of patients being included in clinical trials and Hofman highlighted challenges and issues surrounding the use for translational research of human samples obtained during the Covid-19 pandemic from lung cancer patients.

 In addition, the biological safety for personnel working in the pathology lab during Covid-19 had to be carefully assessed and managed with correct training and protocols.

 Lung pathologists were particularly able to observe the changes taking place in the lung over the waves the pandemic waves.
 Professor Fiorella Calabrese, from the Department of Cardiac, Thoracic, Vascular Sciences and Public Health (University of Padova, Italy), spoke of current knowledge of pathological lung lesions of Covid-19 and how to recognise and describe the major pathological lung differences through pandemic waves.

 Pathologists, she said, had made an important contribution in this respect and had shown that from the first wave, there were three main phenotypes: with prevalent Alveolar Injury (AI); with prevalent Vascular Injury (VI); and with both (mixed type).